In 2022, Polytechnic University of Puerto Rico's tuition was $7,740 a year.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Polytechnic University of Puerto Rico was $1,147.72 in 2021.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Polytechnic University of Puerto Rico seem more manageable.

 What will attending Polytechnic University of Puerto Rico really cost you?
 The answer depends on several factors.